jdesrosiers/silex-cors-provider/README.md

 Services
 --------
-* **cors**: A function that can be added as after middleware to the Application, a ControllerCollection, or a Controller.
+* **cors**: A function that can be added as after middleware to the Application.
+(Deprecated.
+Use `cors-enabled` instead)
-* **cors-enabled**: Pass this function an Application, ControllerCollection, or a Controller and it will enable CORS support for any controller that object includes.
+* **cors-enabled**: Pass this function an Application, a ControllerCollection, or a Controller and it will enable CORS support for every route the object defines.
 Optionally, you can pass an array of options as a second parameter.
 The options you can pass are the same as the `cors.*` parameters without the `cors.` part.
 This is useful of you need different configuration for different routes.
+* **options**: Similar to `cors-enabled` but only creates OPTIONS routes with no CORS support.
+* **allow**: A function that can be added as after middleware to an Application, a ControllerCollection, or a Controller that will add an `Allow` header to every route the object defines.

 Registering
 -----------